-Activities are listed alphabetically in the Moodle Activity chooser, but we've organized them here by purpose.
+Activities are listed alphabetically in the Moodle Activity chooser, but are organized in this support article by topic.

 Moodle provides several ways to track and collect work from students.
 You can have them submit files or type into a text box.
 You can also assign "offline" work not submitted through Moodle (but that can be graded in Moodle).
 You can configure how many files a student may submit and the maximum file size allowed, and set deadlines and cut-off dates.
-You can exchange comments with individual students about their submissions, grade (with the option to use a Rubric or Marking form), and leave written feedback.
+You can exchange comments with individual students about their submissions, grade (with the option to use a Rubric, Grading guide or Simple direct grading), and leave written feedback.

-For details, see Add an Assignment Activity in Moodle.
+For more detailed instructions, see Add an Assignment Activity in Moodle.

 See Turnitin in Moodle - an Overview